pjflanagan/digital-resume/static/blog/2021/drunk-weather-channel/drunk-weather-channel.md

 website: https://drunkweatherchannel.flanny.app/
 ---

-This is a website that I've had an idea for for a long time was this silly app.
+This is a website that I've had an idea for since college in Michigan.
 I finally decided it was worth doing because serverless functions have become popular and I wouldn't need to pay for a server to make this work.
 So I created a standard looking weather app, with silly gifs for the background and funny phrases and quips.

 ### The Formula